RCCDA: Adaptive Model Updates in the Presence of Concept Drift under a Constrained Resource Budget: Policy Design

 \subsection{Policy Derivation}

-\textbf{Lyapunov Optimization.} To derive RCCDA, we applied the Lyapunov optimization to minimize the time-averaged expected loss of the model, subject to the resource constraint.
-The objective of the optimization is defined as follows:
+\textbf{Lyapunov Analysis.} To develop RCCDA, we apply the Lyapunov framework to the per-step penalty objective derived from our convergence bound (Theorem \ref{thm:theorem_1}), subject to the resource constraint.
+The time-averaged sum of these per-step penalties defines our core objective: